archywillhe/Template-Butler/README.md

 Fermions.quark("upQuark",["muon"]).depends(["downQuark"]); //name of the quark(s) to depend on Fermions.quark("upQuark",["tau"]);
 ```
 After `upQuark` is rendered, `muon` would not be called until `Template.downQuark` is rendered.
-However, `tau` would be called because it does not depend on anything.
+However, `tau` would be called immediately after `upQuark` is rendered because it does not depend on anything.

 Note: Unless an object `{TemplateName:"quarkName"}` is passed as the 1st arguement, a quark would have the same name as the Template.